gretagrassmann/The-role-of-hydropathy-in-the-prediction-of-core-interacting-residues/README.md

 #### III TASK
 For each scale:
 1. Define an appropriate hydropaty complementarity formula.
-> :wink: **Tip**: Remember that residues with similar hydropathy values (both high or low) have stronger interactions compared to those between residues with opposing hydropathy characteristics.
+> :wink: **Tip**: Residues with similar hydropathy values (both high or low) have stronger interactions compared to those between residues with opposing hydropathy characteristics.

-2. Modify data_prep.py to obtain a new hr.txt file with new indices of hydropathy complementarity.
+Starting from the L_hydrophobicity_scale, hydropathy complementarity can be defined as in the Figure:

-3. Train CIRNet on the provided dataset using the new hydropathy values and test it on the ‘Test dataset’.
+2. Train CIRNet on the provided dataset using the new hydropathy values and test it on the ‘Test dataset’.

 #### IV TASK
 Starting from the saved NN for each scale: